wso2/integration-studio-examples/streaming-integration/transform-mysql-cdc/README.md

         - jdbc.url: `jdbc:mysql://<MySQL_Host>:3306/etl?useSSL=false`
         - username: `<your_mysql_username>`
         - password: `<your_mysql_password>`
-7. Switch back to the code view by clicking the **Code View** button, and save the Siddhi app.
+7. Switch back to the code view by clicking the **Code View** button and save the Siddhi app.

 #### Running the Example and Observing the Results